ScreamZ/kuzzle-guide/source/includes/core_documentation/_03-security.md

 ###### > $currentUserId

-The _$currentUserId_ variable contains the current user's ID.
+The _$currentUserId_ variable contains the current user ID.
 It is an alias for `context.token.user._id`.

 ###### > args